rwsdevops/AZ-104/README.md

 # AZ-104

-A repo for tracking my notes, templates and scripts for the Azure AZ-104 certifications.
+A repo for tracking my docs, notes, templates and scripts for the Azure AZ-104 certifications.